Kingsley Black: Nottingham Forest

 Black was then signed for £1.5 million by Brian Clough for Nottingham Forest.
 Although becoming a first team regular at Forest, Black soon fell out with his manager only months into his career at the City Ground and found himself transfer listed.
-He scored the winner in a 3–2 victory over Southampton in the 1992 Full Members' Cup final at Wembley, and was also part of the team who lost 1992 EFL Cup final to Manchester United.
+He scored the winner in a 3–2 victory over Southampton in the 1992 Full Members' Cup final final at Wembley, and was also part of the team who lost 1992 EFL Cup final to Manchester United.
 Clough retired at the end of the 1992–93 season with Forest relegated from the Premier League.
 Black returned to regular football the following year and was part of the side who earned promotion straight back to the top flight.
 With the emergence of Ian Woan and Steve Stone, Black found himself out of favour and was eventually loaned out twice, making appearances for Sheffield United and Millwall.
 Black managed over 100 appearances before his departure to Grimsby Town for £25,000 in early 1996.